 Increasing transparency of international climate finance

-For the international climate regime to function, it is important to provide full transparency both on actions on the ground and on climate finance flows.
-MRV of finance from developed countries must be matched by MRV of emissions mitigation actions by developing countries.
+For the international climate regime to function, it is important to provide full transparency both on climate finance flows and on action on the ground.
+MRV of finance from developed countries needs to be matched by MRV of emissions mitigation actions by developing countries.